adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

     For each Bravais lattice type there is a predefined path and set of kpoints in reciprocal space.
 See :ref:`library_bravais-lattices` for more details.
     The unit cell has to be standardized to use the predefined paths and kpoints.
+For the standardization just call :py:meth:`.Lattice.standardize` method.

 For the full guide on how to use :py:class:`.Kpoints` class see :ref:`user-guide_module_kpoints`.